Over 275 Combined Years Of Legal Experience

 Faculty

-Lisa M. Neeley, Esq., Rubin and Rudman LLP, Boston, Chair; Karen B. Johnson, Esq., Madge & Johnson, PC, Westford; Todd E. Lutsky, Esq., LL.M, Cushing & Dolan, PC, Waltham; Angelina Pargoff Stafford, Esq., Doherty, Wallace, Pillsbury & Murphy, PC, Springfield
+Lisa M. Neeley, Esq., Rubin and Rudman LLP, Boston, Chair; Karen B. Johnson, Esq., Madge & Johnson, PC, Westford; Todd E. Lutsky, Esq., LL.M, Cushing & Dolan, P.C., Waltham; Angelina Pargoff Stafford, Esq., Doherty, Wallace, Pillsbury & Murphy, PC, Springfield

 Register at www.mcle.org